ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Documenting Python code
 -----------------------
 You can use `sphinx.ext.autodoc` to document your Python code.
-When using this extension, you can include the following directives in your :ref:`RST Files`:
+When using this extension, you can include the following directives in your :ref:`RST files`:

 * ``automodule`` for documenting modules
 * ``autoclass`` for documenting classes